top of page

 Beneath the surface the Oceans of Mars are teaming with life.
 Living within is the Babel Queen.
 She lives below giving birth to thousands of Babel fish.
 There are worker fish that team around the colony nurturing the new babel fish.
 The ones that are fed the Queens jelly come to the surface of the planet to become travellers that will be adopted by all planetary races to interpret the interplanetary languages for all travellers and hitch hikers.

 They create textural handstitched fabric by deconstructing and stitching together decarded net and rope.
-This project has allowed them to explore the fluorescent nature of fishing gear as they probe the curious with their passion for the handmade.
+This project allowed them to explore the fluorescent nature of fishing gear as they probed the curious with their passion for the handmade.
 The metamorphosis of material to object is inspiring and appealing to both; Gaemers who is a sci-fi enthusiast and to Griffiths sense of surreal fantasy and costume.

 Supplied by Lynnette Griffiths